I had earlier shared 30 plugins which I use on ShoutMeLoud. I hope you read the post.

 If you are researching various SEO plugins for WordPress, you may want to use the WordPress SEO by Yoast plugin, as it offers most of the features offered by many other individual plugins.

 Here are a few examples:

 - Google XML Sitemap plugin: This plugin is recommended for generating a sitemap of your blog, but I suggest that you ignore this plugin as you can now use the sitemap feature of the WordPress SEO by Yoast plugin.
-Just for the info: Jetpack plugin also offers sietmap feature.
+Just for information: Jetpack plugin also offers the sitemap feature.